ravibhushan0487/ODO/README.md

 $ sudo pip3 install scikit-learn\
 $ sudo pip3 install tensorflow-hub

-2. If you have done a ssh to Jetson Nano and no terminal is attached to it, then please execute the below command:\
+2. If you have done a ssh to Jetson Nano and no display is attached to it, then please execute the below command:\
 $ export DISPLAY=:0

 3. Execute the below command to start the chatbot:\